 U.S. attorneys or agents wishing to withdraw from representation in international applications may request to do so.
-To expedite the handling of requests for permission to withdraw as attorney, the request should be submitted to Mail Stop PCT and should indicate the present mailing addresses of the attorney who is withdrawing and of the applicant.
+To expedite the handling of requests for permission to withdraw as attorney, the request should be submitted to the International Bureau or to the receiving Office at Mail Stop PCT and should indicate the present mailing addresses of the attorney who is withdrawing and of the applicant.
 The Office will not accept address changes to a new practitioner or law firm absent the filing of a power of attorney to the new representative.
 Because the United States Patent and Trademark Office (USPTO) does not recognize law firms, each attorney of record must sign the notice of withdrawal, or the notice of withdrawal must contain a clear indication of one attorney signing on behalf of another.

-In accordance with 37 CFR 10.40 , the USPTO will usually require the practitioner(s) to certify that he, she or they have: (1) given reasonable notice to the client, prior to the expiration of the reply period, that the practitioner(s) intends to withdraw from employment; (2) delivered to the client or a duly authorized representative of the client all papers and property (including funds) to which the client is entitled; and (3) notified the client of any replies that may be due and the time frame within which the client must respond.
-Furthermore, as 37 CFR 10.40 permits withdrawal from representation before the Office for reasons set forth in 37 CFR 10.40 (b) and (c), if the reasons for withdrawal do not conform to one of the mandatory or permissive reasons set forth in 37 CFR 10.40 , the Office will not approve the request.
+In accordance with 37 CFR 11.116, the USPTO will usually require the practitioner(s) to certify that he, she or they have: (1) given reasonable notice to the client, prior to the expiration of the reply period, that the practitioner(s) intends to withdraw from employment; and (2) delivered to the client or a duly authorized representative of the client all papers and property (including funds) to which the client is entitled.
+Furthermore, as 37 CFR 11.116 permits withdrawal from representation before the Office for reasons set forth in 37 CFR 11.116(a) and (b), if the reasons for withdrawal do not conform to one of the mandatory or permissive reasons set forth in 37 CFR 11.116, the Office will not approve the request.